General information

 Diplomas and transcripts from Grand Junction Junior College, Grand Junction State Junior College, Mesa College and Mesa State College are still valid.
 Once you earn a degree from our institution, the name of the college/university does not change the degree earned, nor the date it was awarded.
 Legally, any new documentation will have Colorado Mesa University, but all prior documentation is still valid.

 There is no set standard, but many list the name of the new institution followed by the name used when you received your degree.
 This will make it easier for anyone searching for the institution.
-For example: Bachelor of Arts from Colorado Mesa University (formerly known as Mesa State College).
+For example: Bachelor of Arts from Colorado Mesa University (formerly known as Mesa State College) or Technical Certificate in Electric Lineworker from CMU Tech (formerly known as Western Colorado Community College).
 After August 10, 2011, all transcripts issued are from Colorado Mesa University.
 To request an official copy of your transcripts, visit the Registrar's Office.

 Generally, you need an official or unofficial transcript.
 Your transcript is the official document showing proof of a degree earned.
 Follow the appropriate transcript request for your needs.